samiksha-khare/ipl-dataset-analysis/README.md

 - **SQL Analytics**: SQL queries written to analyze IPL data and uncover trends.
 - **Visualization**: Visualizations created to derive insights from the processed data.

-## Summary
-This data set has the ball by ball data of all the Indian Premier League (IPL) matches till 2017 season.